matikka96/docker-image-github/README.md

-# node webserver deploying within Docker
+# Node.js webserver deployed within Docker
 This is a demo project, which shows how to initialize a simple "hello world" app within docker using Dockerfile.
 Docker needs to be installed on your system.